Cwilson756/Project4/README.md

 ## Accessing Data
 This project worked with two datasets.
-1. Describe which columns and setting swere used to filter data.
+1. Contained instances of Therapoda and Thyreophora fossils found in North America.
-2. This data was global.
+2. The second dataset is much wider.
+This data was global and the two clades compared (Ornithischia and Saurischia) were broader

 ## Data Clean Up
 Once converted from CSV to dataframe, the data was explored, and reduced from thirty-one to seven columns.
 Columns that were insufficient or wholly incomplete were dropped.\